 Wide sandy beaches, gently rolling waves, enchanted pine forests and wide Bodden landscapes - the peninsula Fischland-Darß enchants with its untouched coastal nature.
 While the holidaymakers romp on the beach here in summer, you have the peninsula almost to yourself for the rest of the year.
 In spring and autumn, countless migratory birds keep you company, which gather on the wide, wet meadows around the Bodden.
 First and foremost, swarms of cranes - a paradise for bird lovers.

 We have put together a four-day hike for you on which you can explore the most beautiful places in Fischland-Darß.
 You will hike through the Darß jungle, visit the Ahrenshooper cliffs, climb the 40-feet-high (18 meters) Bakelberg and enjoy a steaming tea in the tearoom Prerower Teeschale.
 With a distance of around12 miles (20 kilometers), the individual stages are quite long, but thanks to well-developed and flat hiking trails, the route is also perfect for beginners and pleasure hikers.
 If you'd like to take it a little easier, you can simply divide the stages or shorten them by bus.
-In addition to the four day-hikes, we have also chosen a fifth trek for you.
-If you still feel like it after the fourth day, you can explore the Hintersten Berge on this leisurely hike.
-This circular hike starts and ends in Barth, the destination of the fourth stage.
+If you want to enjoy the scenery a bit more at the end of your hike, you should take a look at our bonus route.
+On the leisurely circuit you explore the Barther Bodden from Barth and enjoy the wide view from the Hintersten mountains.

 You'll find plenty of accommodation, cafés, restaurants and supermarkets in all the destinations.
 Even if things are quieter here outside the bathing season, you should book your accommodation in advance - not all guesthouses and holiday apartments are open in autumn and winter.